 You can get your checkup sooner if you are leaving the area.

 Extra benefits offered to Texas Children's Health Plan members

 What extra benefits does a member of Texas Children's Health Plan get?
-How do I get these benefits?
-How can I get these benefits for my child?
+How can I get these benefits for me or my child?